praveenpuglia/vue-slots-deep-dive/README.md

 </card>
 ```

 > FUN FACT : The slot component and api is inspired by the Web Component API's draft spec.

 ## do slots _wrap_ what goes in them?

-Nope.
+Nope!

 Slots are renderless components.
 They don't render their own markup.
 So what you put inside a slot is what gets into the final markup.
 There is no wrapper `<div>` or a `<slot>` around our _slotted_ content in the final markup.
 Go Inspect!